chauff/paper-note-filler/README.md

 Instead of manually creating one [Obsidian](https://obsidian.md/) note per paper for a [zettelkasten](https://beingpax.medium.com/zettelkasten-method-with-obsidian-how-to-take-smart-notes-with-examples-cdaf348febbd), simply provide the URL and the plugin extracts the important information and creates a new note automatically.

-*Update 10/204*: Basic OpenAI integration is available (but not required to be used) to generate tags and extract future work directions for papers where arxiv offers an HTML version.
+*Update 10/204*: Basic OpenAI integration is available (but not required to be used) to generate tags and extract future work directions for (some) arXiv papers.

 This (mostly) works for paper URLs from three domains: